Modify a raster image service

 Note:

-- At the top of the Catalog pane, click the Portal tab and click the ArcGIS Online tab.
+- In the Catalog pane, click the Portal tab and click the ArcGIS Online tab.

 - In the search box, type Open Space Preservation Community Rating System.
 Press Enter.

-The raster layer draws on your map.
+The raster layer is shown on your map.
 This layer represents areas that are likely eligible for open space preservation (OSP).
-The layer is derived from both the PADUS and the National Hydrology Dataset (NHD), and contains the attribute max_imperv with information about the impervious surfaces within each raster cell.
+The layer is derived from both the PADUS and the National Hydrology Dataset (NHD).
+It contains the attribute max_imperv with information about the impervious surfaces within each raster cell.

-- In the Contents pane, right-click the Open Space Preservation Community Rating System layer and choose Properties.
+- In the Contents pane, double-click the Open Space Preservation Community Rating System image layer.

 - In the Layer Properties window, click the Processing Templates tab.